 - Senate Bill 17-061, Additional Funding for Charter School Operating Costs: This bill would require school districts to distribute revenues it receives from ongoing local property tax mill levies overrides equally, on a per-student basis, to the school district charter schools.
 For more information see Senate Bill 17-061

-- House Bill 17-1187, Change Excess State Revenues Cap Growth Factor: This bill would modify the excess state revenues cap, as defined by TABOR and Referendum C, by allowing an annual adjustment for an increase based on the average annual change of Colorado personal income over the last five years.
-Currently Referendum C uses population growth plus the rate of inflation to determine the TABOR revenue cap.
-The rate of inflation is based on the Consumer Price Index, or the variation in prices paid by consumers for retail goods and services.
-Some argue that this is not a good indicator of the changes in cost of the actual services that government provides, such as healthcare, education and roads.
-The sponsors of this bill suggest change in personal income is a more accurate indicator.
-HB17-1187, if passed in the Legislature, would allow voters to decide whether to amend Referendum C in this November’s election.
+- House Bill 17-1187, Change Excess State Revenues Cap Growth Factor: This bill would have modified the excess state revenues cap, as defined by TABOR and Referendum C, by allowing an annual adjustment for an increase based on the average annual change of Colorado personal income over the last five years.
+HB17-1187 would have allowed voters to decide whether to adopt the metric for economic growth that the majority of other states with revenue limits use.
 For more information see House Bill 17-1187.

 This document from the Colorado Legislative Council explains How Bills Become Law in Colorado.